 • How does the local community change between weekdays and weekends?
 How do our services and events fit with the shifting local population?

-• Is our website/'A Church Near You' profile up to date?
+- Is our website/'A Church Near You' profile up to date? - Are our records up to date?

 Your notes